rohithkotar/UMBC-DATA606-Capstone/docs/Proposal.md

    - Users can query the chatbot for real-time insights and engage in data science discussions based on Reddit data.

 7. **Conclusion**
-   - Summarize the development of the real-time Reddit chatbot and its potential applications.
-   - Discuss limitations, lessons learned, and future research directions, such as improving chatbot accuracy and incorporating sentiment analysis.

 8. **References**